MorMeshulam/3DPrintQueue/README.md

 This project contains a client server app for handling printer queue.

- ### React + Redux and Resux Saga with NodeJs server with REST API and SocketIO integration.
+ ### React + Redux and Redux Saga with NodeJs server with REST API and SocketIO integration.

  ## The Project
  - this project originally created for printers but can be used for any other subject.